thomasballinger/pythonquiz/readme.md

   * checkbox
   * file in the blank

+* special case multiple choice where choices are true and false (like yes/no, no shuffle, t/f one letter)

 * Autodiscovery - what module was the top level decorator or constructor called from?